Roman Ghetto: Abolition

-Raid

 Legacy

 Due to the three hundred plus years of isolation from the rest of the city, the Jews of the Roman Ghetto developed their own dialect, known as Giudeo-romanesco, which differs from the dialect of the rest of the city in its preservation of 16th-century dialectical forms and its liberal use of romanized Hebrew words.

 Today, the district of the former ghetto is the home of the Great Synagogue of Rome.
 There is one remaining piece of the ghetto wall, which was built into the wall of one of the courtyards off the Piazza delle Cinque Scole.

+It is described as "one of the Rome's most charming and eclectic neighborhoods, [...with] restaurants serving up some of the best food in the city", such as the Roman Jewish speciality of fried artichokes, carciofi alla giudìa and filled zucchini blossoms, fiori di zucca.